Facts about Rome Spanish Steps

 Hotel 87 is a 4* option at a 3* price.
 There is a fitness centre and a hot tub.
 There are stunning views too from the roof terrace.

-Hotel Art by The Spanish Steps is set in a converted church in a great location near the Spagna Metro.
+Hotel Art by the Spanish Steps is set in a converted church in a great location near the Spagna Metro.

 5* hotel near the Steps